History of Austin Cindric in Timeline

 Austin Cindric

-Austin Cindric is a professional American auto racing driver currently competing full-time in the NASCAR Cup Series.
+Austin Cindric is a professional American auto racing driver who currently competes full-time in the NASCAR Cup Series.
 He drives the No. 2 Ford Mustang Dark Horse for Team Penske.
-Cindric's career is centered around motorsports, specifically stock car racing at the highest level.
+His career is focused on motorsports, specifically within the NASCAR circuit.

-In July 2020, Austin Cindric became the first driver to win national series races at the same track on two consecutive days since Richard Petty in 1971.
+In July 2020, when Austin Cindric swept the weekend's Xfinity races, it was noted that he was the first driver to win national series races at the same track on two consecutive days since Richard Petty did so in 1971.

 September 2, 1998: Austin Cindric's Birth